fullon-labs/flon.whitepaper/fullon.whitepaper.md

 To make `$FLON` to be more valuable to hold, there will be actual deflation forces to be created to continuously decrease the total supply of FLON tokens.
 Following are just two examples of the forces:

-  1. **FullOn** as a web3 platform empowers mission-critical decentralized application and services.
+  1. **FullOn** as a web3 platform empowers mission-critical decentralized applications and services.
 DAPPs especially those who received **FullOn**’s capital support are encouraged to allocate aside at least 20% their services fees to buyback and burn `$FLON` tokens to create the deflation effect.
 That means more DAPPs to be deployed and used, more `$FLON` tokens are to be burnt.

-  2. After the mining reserve has been exhausted, gas fees will be charged for each transaction to be submitted on-chain and 50% of the gas fees in the form of `$FLON` tokens will be burnt and the rest 50% goes to the miners (the percentage for burning can be modified throught DAO governance) .
+  2. After the mining reserve has been exhausted, gas fees will be charged for each transaction to be submitted on-chain and 50% of the gas fees in the form of `$FLON` tokens will be burnt and the rest 50% goes to the miners (the percentage for burning can be modified through DAO governance) .

 # 07. Governance

 Like many other blockchain projects, **FullOn** started as a centrally governed project both from technological and economic perspectives.
-As the project gets into later stages, **FullOn** will be governed by decentralized autonomous organization or DAO and become fully decentralized.
+As the project gets into later stages, **FullOn** will be governed by the Decentralized Autonomous Organization or DAO and become fully decentralized.

 Following diagram shows the standing committees within the **FullOn** `DAO` and the voting based governance process:
 <p align="center">